Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: Introduction

-The present work is organized as follows.
+The presentation is organized as follows.
+The experimental details are described in \ref{sec:exp}.
 In Sec.~\ref{sec:commonalities} we describe the common expected spectral patterns and in Sec.~\ref{sec:Cr.CNS} we present an extensive set of zero-field (ZF) and field-dependent \Cr~NMR measurements on our \CNS\ single crystals in two different field orientations, which identify the different field ranges of the CSL, CCP and FFM phases, characteristic of a monoaxial chiral helimagnet \cite{kousaka2009chiral}, setting a reference standard for the still controversial case of the \MNS\ compound.
 Moreover, we directly observe that the phase transition in \CNS\ from chiral helimagnetic (CHM) to paramagnetic is of the first order.
 Additional insight is obtained from \Nb~NMR in Sec.~\ref{sec:Nb.CNS}.
 The \Mn~NMR results from the \MNS~spectra and the assignment supported by DFT calculations are presented in Sec.~\ref{sec:MNS}.
-The unique attribution of the spectral features is complicated by the larger occupancy of the Mn $2b$ and $2d$ Wyckoff sites, resulting in multi-modal inhomogeneous magnetic broadening.
+The unique attribution of the spectral features is complicated by an occupancy of the Mn $2b$ and $2d$ Wyckoff sites, ideally empty, notably larger than that of Cr in the nearly ideal \CNS, resulting in a multi-modal inhomogeneous magnetic broadening.
 Despite this shortfall, the demonstration that \MNS~is also a chiral helical magnet is confirmed by the observation of large amplitude spin echo oscillations that reveal the same type of interplay of quadrupolar and magnetic interactions as in the \CNS~ case.
-Discussion with conclusions and the description of the methods follow in Sec.~\ref{sec:discussion} and Sec.~\ref{sec:methods}, respectively.
+Discussion with conclusions follows in Sec.~\ref{sec:discussion}.